DO YOU QUALIFY?

 Work Credits: Earning Social Security Survivors Benefits

-In 2020, a person earns 1 work credit for every $1,410 of wages or self-employment income.
+A person earns 1 work credit for a given amount of wages earned, as determined by the Social Security Administration.
 A worker can earn up to four work credits in a year.
-The number of credits required for the family of a worker to be entitled to SSDI death benefits will depend on the age of the worker when he or she passed on.
+The number of credits required for a worker's family to be entitled to SSDI death benefits will depend on the age of the worker when he or she passed on.
 No worker will need more than 40 work credits to qualify for Social Security benefits.
 Younger workers require fewer credits, and spouses and children of a worker may be entitled to survivors benefits with just six credits in the three years before the worker’s death.

 What Amount of Benefits Can I Receive?